 Make sure you have plenty of cool, breathable clothes for your trip: light linens and layerable garments are a great idea to take you from day to night.
 A comfortable pair of trainers is crucial to keep your feet happy while you’re exploring the city – you’ll probably be putting a lot of miles under your belt.

 There’s a lot of sunshine in NYC in the summer, so a quality pair of sunglasses with UV protection are vital: they needn’t break the bank, either: look online to browse a range of discount eyeglasses.
+For those seeking affordable options, you can find great deals by searching for cheap glasses online.

 Lastly, don’t forget the sunscreen, in order to protect your skin from damage and ensure that your trip isn’t marred by getting burnt.
-The lobster look probably isn’t quite the New York style you’re wanting to embody…
+The lobster looks probably isn’t quite the New York style you’re wanting to embody…

 Practical Items to Pack